G-Research/spark-dgraph-connector/CONTRIBUTING.md

 ### The Spark Dgraph Connector

-The SDC is an open source project that supports databases in both Python and Scala.
+The SDC is an open source project that supports Spark for Python and Scala.
 When considering a contribution to SDC, you might be unsure where to start or how to report a bug.
 This document should help you with that.

 We plan to document all significant decisions regarding project maintenance, support, and future features in Github Discussions under [announcements](https://github.com/G-Research/spark-dgraph-connector/discussions/categories/announcements).
 If you have a question around how we do things, and it is *not* documented there, please open a new topic on Github Discussions under [questions](https://github.com/G-Research/spark-dgraph-connector/discussions/categories/q-a) and ask your question.